 Originally from Virginia, I moved to Durham in 1999 to attend Duke University and graduated in 2003 with a B.A. in public policy and a minor in women’s studies.
 I have been working in the non-profit sector since 2004 with experience in administration, community organizing, mobilization, communications, social media, and information technology.
 I am currently on the coordinating team for Durham for All, an organization working to build a multi-racial, cross-class, political vehicle in Durham.

 I am active in the labor movement, the Black Lives Matter movement, and the LGBTQ movement, and was one of nearly 1,000 people arrested in 2013 as part of North Carolina’s Moral Monday movement.
 I serve on several boards and city committees independently and through my work on city council.
-These include the boards of Southern Vision Alliance, Cooperation Durham, the Durham Resilience Fund, the Durham Solidarity Center, Outside In, Downtown Durham Inc., Durham Central Park, NC Museum of Life and Science, Durham Human Relations Commission, Durham Bicycle and Pedestrian Advisory Commission, and the Jobs Committee of the Mayor’s Poverty Reduction Initiative.
+These include the boards of Southern Vision Alliance, Cooperation Durham, Durham Solidarity Center, Outside In, NC Museum of Life and Science, and the Durham Bicycle and Pedestrian Advisory Commission.

 I am also a board game designer working on my first project, a cooperative game that imagines the development of a future communitarian society in Appalachia after over 100 years of climate change.
 I live in Durham’s West End neighborhood with my partner and two sons.